 Tourism is another prevalent industry in Cedar Park.
 People come from all over to see the Texas Stars hockey team, Austin Spurs basketball team, and performances from artists like George Strait at the H-E-B Cedar Park Center.
 The city-owned entertainment and sports facility has set the stage for many visitor accommodations like restaurants and hotels to flourish.

 In 2019, the leading industries in Cedar Park were retail, healthcare, accommodations and food services, and education.
-Retail destinations like Lakeline Mall and Lakeline Plaza demonstrate the strong retail and accommodations demand.
+Retail destinations like Lakeline Mall and Lakeline Plaza demonstrate strong retail and accommodations demand.

 What are the main reasons tenants choose to locate their businesses in Cedar Park, Texas?